xp44mm/Notebook/F#/Programming with Objects.md

 This is an improved version of the similar function you defined in Chapter 2, because it deterministically closes the network connections.
 In all three cases, the objects (a WebResponse, a Stream, and a StreamReader) are automatically closed and disposed of at the end of an execution of the function.

-A number of important types implement IDisposable; Table 6-1 shows some of them.
+A number of important types implement `IDisposable`; Table 6-1 shows some of them.
 You can use tables such as this to chart the portions of the .NET framework that reveal operating system functionality to .NET applications.

 #### Table 6-1.
 A Selection of the Types that Implement IDisposable

 * System.IO
   BinaryReader, BinaryWriter, FileSystemWatcher, IsolatedFileStorage, Stream, TextReader, TextWriter, ...

 * System.Net
   WebResponse, ...